amakukha/PyPDP11/README.md

  - syncing a directory between Unix V6 and your machine
  - saving and loading the disk state
  - faster output
- - some commands are backported and included into the image (see [tools](https://github.com/amakukha/PyPDP11/tree/master/tools) directory)
+ - some commands were backported and included into the image (see [tools](https://github.com/amakukha/PyPDP11/tree/master/tools) directory)

 ## Where are the manuals?
 The disk image included into this repository misses on most